tytso/xfstests-bld/Documentation/00-index.md

 [README](../README.md) file for this project.

 * [android-xfstests](android-xfstests.md)
-  * Instructions for running xfstests on an Android device
+  * Instructions for using android-xfstests
 * [building-rootfs](building-rootfs.md)
   * Documentation for the gen-image script
 * [building-xfstests](building-xfstests.md)